 Monopolistic Competition: Short-Run Profits and Losses, and Long-Run Equilibrium

 Monopolistic competition is the economic market model with many sellers selling similar, but not identical, products.
-The demand curve of monopolistic competition is elastic because although the firms are selling differentiated products, many are still close substitutes, so if one firm raises its price too high, many of its customers will switch to products made by other firms.
-This elasticity of demand is like pure competition where elasticity is perfect.
-Demand is not perfectly elastic because a monopolistic competitor has fewer rivals than would be the case for perfect competition, and because the products are differentiated to some degree, so they are not perfect substitutes.
+The demand curve of monopolistic competition is elastic because though the firms are selling differentiated products, many are still close substitutes, so if one firm raises its price too high, many customers will switch to products made by other firms.
+This elasticity of demand is like pure competition, where elasticity is perfect.
+Demand is not perfectly elastic because a monopolistic competitor has fewer rivals than would be the case for perfect competition, and because the products are differentiated to some degree, they are not perfect substitutes.

-Monopolistic competition has a downward sloping demand curve.
-Thus, just as for a pure monopoly, its marginal revenue will always be less than the market price, because it can only increase demand by lowering prices, but by doing so, it must lower the prices of all units of its product.
-Hence, monopolistically competitive firms maximize profits or minimize losses by producing that quantity where marginal revenue = marginal cost, both over the short run and the long run.
+Monopolistic competition has a downward-sloping demand curve.
+Thus, just as for a pure monopoly, its marginal revenue will always be less than the market price because it can only increase demand by lowering prices, but by doing so, it must lower the prices of all units of its product.
+Hence, monopolistically competitive firms maximize profits or minimize losses by producing that quantity where marginal revenue = marginal cost, both over the short and long run.

 Short-Run Profit or Loss

-However, if the average total cost exceeds the market price, then the firm will suffer losses, equal to the average total cost minus the market price multiplied by the quantity produced.
-Losses will still be minimized by producing that quantity where marginal revenue = marginal cost, but eventually the firm either must reverse the losses or be forced to exit the industry.
+However, if the average total cost exceeds the market price, the firm will suffer losses equal to the average total cost minus the market price multiplied by the quantity produced.
+Losses will still be minimized by producing that quantity where marginal revenue = marginal cost, but eventually, the firm either must reverse the losses or be forced to exit the industry.

 Long-Run Equilibrium: Normal Profits

-If the competitive firms in an industry earn an economic profit, then other firms will enter the same industry, which will reduce the profits of the other firms.
+If the competitive firms in an industry earn an economic profit, other firms will enter the same industry, reducing the profits of the other firms.
 More firms will continue to enter the industry until the firms are earning only a normal profit.

-However, if there are too many firms, then firms will incur losses, forcing inefficient firms to exit the industry.
+However, too many firms will causes losses, forcing inefficient firms to exit the industry.
 Consequently, the remaining firms will return to normal profitability.
 Hence, the long-run equilibrium for monopolistic competition exists when market price = average total cost, where marginal revenue = marginal cost, as shown in the diagram below.
-Remember, in economics, average total cost includes a normal profit.
+Remember, in economics, the average total cost includes a normal profit.

-Because monopolistically competitive firms do not operate at their minimum average total cost, they, therefore, operate with excess capacity.
-Note in the above diagram that firms would lose money if they produced more to achieve either allocative or productive efficiency.
+Because monopolistically competitive firms do not operate at their minimum average total cost, they operate with excess capacity.
+The above diagram shows that firms would lose money if they produced more to achieve either allocative or productive efficiency.
 That most firms operate with excess capacity is evident when looking at most monopolistically competitive firms, such as restaurants and other retailers, where salespeople are often idle.

-Some firms may have enough of an advantage to continue earning economic profits, even in the long run.
-For instance, a business can have an excellent location relative to other locations in the area, which will always give it an advantage over other firms in that local market.
-Or a firm may have a patent or trademark on its product that prevents competition.
-In such cases, firms have some degree of market power, allowing them to price their products above competitors' prices without losing too much business.
+Some firms may have enough advantage to continue earning economic profits, even in the long run.
+For instance, a business with an excellent location relative to other locations in the area will always have an advantage over other firms in that local market.
+Or a firm may have a patent or trademark that prevents competition.
+In such cases, firms have some market power, allowing them to price their products above competitors' prices without losing too much business.

 Productive and Allocative Efficiency of Monopolistic Competition